Top Flat Fee Realtors in Dallas (2026 Guide) — Best Agents to Save on Commission

 What Is a Flat Fee Realtor in Dallas?

-A flat fee realtor is a licensed Texas real estate agent who charges a fixed, upfront or closing-time fee rather than a percentage of the purchase or sale price.
+A flat fee realtor charges a fixed price to sell your home, rather than a percentage of the sale price.

 Flat Fee Versus Traditional Commission